KarimHassanieh/Udacity-RoboND-Project2-Pick-Place/Readme.md

 ![alt text][image4]

 Moving on we have to realize there are several possible configurations and acceptable mathematical & trigometric solutions  as presented below based on the values chosen.
-For our purpose position -A (Front and above position ) is the most acceptable solution for our given workspace.
+For our purpose position -A (Front and above position ) is the most acceptable solution for our given workspace ( **Refernce for below images : MODELLING A 6-DOF MANIPULATOR
+USING MATLAB SOFTWARE.,ARCHIVES OF MECHANICAL TECHNOLOGY AND AUTOMATION,Vol. 34 no. 3,2014 by PIOTROWSKI et al**)

 ![alt text][image5]